tebeco/alexdarbyshire.com/content/posts/streamlining-secret-management-with-vault-in-k3s-kubernetes/index.md

 The injected secret is accessible through a pod's filesystem.
 We use an initContainer to get the secret from the filesystem and add it in to K8s secret store to allow it to be loaded as an environment variable before the cloudflared container starts.

-There is quite of added complexity with Cloudflared not having a shell, not accepting the tunnel token from a file, and command line kubernetes not having a parameter to opt out of base64 encoding when creating a secret.
+There is a bit of added complexity with Cloudflared not having a shell and not accepting the tunnel token from a file.
 Will definitely be looking at using a Cloudflare credential file type workflow in future.

 In `deploy/hugo-cloudflared.yaml`, update the Cloudflared deployment section to:
 ```yaml